adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 &nbsp;

-In the background, Lean is constantly Type-checking every assertion that we write.
+In the background, Lean is constantly Type-checking every assertion.

 &nbsp;